 The promoter gene is continuous with the operator gene and is believed to lie left to it.
 It is suggested that RNA polymerase binds to the promoter site during transcription.
 Three regions have been recognized in the promoter site.
 These are (a) recognition site, initial binding site and the mRNA initiation site (operator site).

-Also called the cga site (catabolic gene activator site), it consists of certain palindrome sequence of DNA these symmetrical sections of DNA are recognized by proteins having symmetrically placed sub units.
+(i) Recognition site: Also called the cga site (catabolic gene activator site), it consists of certain palindrome sequence of DNA these symmetrical sections of DNA are recognized by proteins having symmetrically placed sub units.
 This site, also called the CRP site (cyclic AMP receptor protein site) binds a Carotenoid protein to the promoter gene and thus facilities the binding of the enzyme RNA polymerase.
 It has been found that in E.

 If an inducer is present in the system, it binds to the repressor which undergoes conformational change and becomes inactive.
 As the inactive repressor cannot bind to the operator, the structural genes get activated and protein synthesis continues.
 In a repressible system, if only a repressor is present, it is inactive by itself and cannot attach to the operator gene and hence transcription continues.
 However when another protein called co repressor is present it attaches to the repressor forming a repressor-co repressor complex, which blocks the operator gene thus preventing transcription.